 William M. Janssen joined the Charleston School of Law faculty in 2006 after a lengthy practice with the mid-Atlantic law firm of Saul Ewing LLP, where he was a litigation partner, a member of the firm’s seven-person governing executive committee, and chair of the interdisciplinary Life Sciences Practice Group.
 He concentrated his practice in pharmaceutical, medical device, and mass torts defense and risk containment.
 In practice, he was involved in various high-profile drug and device cases, including the national diet drug (“fen-phen”) litigations, DES litigations, and myelographic contrast dye litigations.
 Both as a practitioner and in academia, he has spoken and written frequently on pharmaceutical and medical device law.

-Professor Janssen also focuses his scholarship on federal practice and procedure.
+Professor Janssen focuses his scholarship also on federal practice and procedure.
 He is the author of five national texts in this discipline.
 He is the sole author of Federal Civil Procedure Logic Maps (West 2d ed.
 2012), a visual learning resource for federal civil procedure, and a co-author of four texts: Practicing Civil Discovery (Carolina 2020), a coursebook for civil discovery simulations; A Student’s Guide to the Federal Rules of Civil Procedure (West, annually, 23rd ed.
-2020), a rules book and study guide for students; Mastering Multiple Choice – Federal Civil Procedure (West 2d 2016), a multiple-choice practice tool.
+2020), a rules book and study guide for students; Mastering Multiple Choice – Federal Civil Procedure (West 3d ed.
+2018), a multiple choice practice tool.
 He is one of three co-authors of the Federal Civil Rules Handbook (Thomson Reuters, annually, 28th ed.
 2020), a national practitioner resource.
-The content of the Handbook is reprinted each year as Volume 12B of the national treatise, Wright & Miller’s Federal Practice and Procedure (West).
-He is a contributing author to the annual updating to Rice’s Attorney-Client Privilege in the United States (West 2016), a leading treatise on the privilege.
-He is presently preparing a law school text on federal civil discovery practice.
+The content of the Handbook is reprinted each year as Volume 12B of the national treatise, Wright & Miller’s Federal Practice and Procedure (West 2018, annually).
+He is a contributing author to the annual updating to Rice’s Attorney-Client Privilege in the United States (West 2018, annually), a leading treatise on the privilege.
+His sixth text, Practicing Civil Discovery (Carolina Academic Press), is due to be published in Fall 2019.
 In addition to these books, Professor Janssen is also the author of various journal articles, book chapters, and bar review materials on federal civil procedure, and has lectured widely on civil procedure topics.